instana/instana-grafana-datasource/README.md

 If no custom format is provided the default label '_$label ($website) $metric_' will be shown.

+##### SLO Information

+Display specific SLO/SLI information in Grafana based on Instana.
+This category works a bit more different than the others.

+The easiest approach is to import the SLO Dashboard template from the `Templates` folder of this repository.
+Edit the template and add your SLO wherever the comment tells you to do so.

+Once the template file is ready, make sure you import it within Grafana by hovering your mouse on the big plus in Grafana and click import.
+Paste in the content of the .json File or upload it directly.

+The last step is editing each of the three panels and selecting the specific configured SLO that you want to see.

 #### Singlestat visualization

 While using the "Singlestat" visualization an additional metric aggregation is selectable.